carbonblack/cb-infoblox-connector/README.md

 * *Infoblox Secure DNS Appliance* - A set of DNS Response Policy Zones (RPZ) should be configured in the Infoblox appliance representing the feed of DNS names to alert upon.

+* *Live Response* must be enabled on the Carbon Black server, and endpoints running a Carbon Black sensor version 5.0 or greater, to take advantage of the Isolation and Process Termination features of this connector.

 ## Configuration

 Both the Connector and Infoblox have to be configured to talk to each other.

 ### Infoblox Configuration